sebastian62442/CRL2.0/README.md

 - Node.js (recommended version: 16+)
 - NPM package manager
 Getting Started

 Frontend:
 1. Clone the repository.
 2. Open a terminal in the project directory.
 3. Install dependencies: `npm install`.
 4. Start the development server: `npm run dev`.
 5. Navigate to http://localhost:3000 in your browser.

 Backend:
 1. Navigate to the backend directory.
+2. 2.
+Open a terminal in the project directory.
+3. Install dependencies: `npm install`.
-2. Run the main application file: `npm run dev`.
+4. Run the main application file: `npm run dev`.

 There are also testcases in the Cypress folder in Frontend.